 Tone Silence - Pressing this switch acknowledges alarms, troubles and supervisories.
 The panel has alarm and trouble resound with LED flash of new conditions.
-The flashing trouble LED(s) illuminate steadily and the piezo turns off.
+The flashing trouble LED(s) illuminate steadily on TONE SILENCE and the piezo turns off.
 A second trouble will resound the piezo.
 Trouble conditions are self-restoring.
 Alarms latch and require pressing SYSTEM RESET to clear.
 Unless the unit is set for non-latching supervisory service, supervisories latch and require pressing SYSTEM RESET to clear.
-The piezo has three tones for different conditions (see "Piezo" on page 35).
+The piezo has three tones for different conditions (see "Piezo" on page 33).

 Alarm Silence - Pressing this switch acknowledges for alarms and supervisories.
-This switch will silence the local piezo, change any flashing alarm LEDs to steady, and turn off the notification circuits.
+This switch will silence the local piezo, change any flashing alarm LEDs to steady, and turn off the notification circuits (not the Releasing Circuits).
 The "Alarm Silenced" LED will illuminate.
 Alarm silence is a latching function and requires pressing SYSTEM RESET to clear.